 All survive as plane carrying US military crashes into river

-"I think it is a miracle," said Capt.
-Michael Connor, the base's commanding officer, hours after the plane landed.
-"We could be talking about a different story this evening."

-The National Transportation Safety Board sent a team of investigators Saturday to the crash site in the St. Johns River in north Florida, where the aircraft was still partially submerged in shallow water and its nose cone was sliced off, apparently from the impact.
-Two pet cats and a dog were still on the plane as well, and their status wasn't immediately clear.
+The NTSB sent a team of investigators Saturday to the crash site in the St. John’s River in north Florida, where the aircraft was still partially submerged in shallow water and its nose cone was sliced off, apparently from the impact.
+Several pets were still on the plane as well, and their status wasn’t immediately clear.
+A Navy statement early Saturday offering “hearts and prayers” to their owners said safety issues prevented rescuers from immediately retrieving the animals.

-Rescuers looked in the cargo area after the plane ended up in the river but saw no crates and heard no animal noises.
-When they returned later, they didn't see any pet carriers above water, Connor said.

-Members of the 16-person NTSB team recovered the plane's flight data recorder Saturday.

 The flight took off Friday from the U.S. military base in Cuba with 136 passengers and seven crew members.
 It was a regular charter run by Miami Air International, which has many military contracts, including weekly flights between the Naval Station Guantanamo Bay, Cuba, and the Jacksonville air station as well as Andrews Air Force Base in Maryland.
 The company didn’t immediately respond to messages from The Associated Press.